Neo-Nazi murder trial reveals threat to German democracy | DW | 27.01.2021

 Stephan E. will almost certainly be convicted on Thursday: He confessed to the murder on his arrest in June 2019 and during the trial, and his DNA was found on Lübcke's clothing.

 But Markus H.'s role has proved much more difficult to pin down, and some observers think he has a good chance of being acquitted.
-Nevertheless many, like left-wing politician Hermann Schaus, who is on the Hesse parliamentary committee investigating the murder, believe Markus H. was not only at the scene, but is at least as dangerous as Stephan E. He has been able to escape justice so far only because he is "more cunning" than his former friend, Schaus told DW.
+Nevertheless, many people, like left-wing politician Hermann Schaus, who is on the Hesse parliamentary committee investigating the murder, believe Markus H. was not only at the scene — but is also as dangerous as Stephan E. He has been able to escape justice so far only because he is "more cunning" than his former friend, Schaus told DW.

 The role that Markus H. played remains hard to pin down - though some say he was certainly present at the murder scene

-The murder was a shock for Germany's political culture.
-It was the first time that an elected politician had been assassinated in the country since the days of the far-left Red Army Faction (RAF) in the 1970s and 1980s.
+The murder was a shock to Germany's political culture.
+It was the first time an elected politician had been assassinated in the country since the days of the far-left Red Army Faction (RAF) in the 1970s and 1980s.

-Florian Hartleb, political scientist and author of Lone Wolves, a 2018 book on far-right terrorism, said Lübcke's murder showed many politicians and security forces, that they had "long been under-estimated" the neo-Nazi threat.
+Florian Hartleb, political scientist and author of Lone Wolves, a 2018 book on far-right terrorism, said Lübcke's murder showed many politicians and security forces that the neo-Nazi threat had "long been under-estimated."

 "The security forces, including domestic intelligence, have now increased their personnel, because before they had concentrated more on Islamist extremism," he told DW.

-The case of Stephan E. re-focused attention on a fact that had been overlooked or downplayed for a long time: That there is a network of Nazis in Germany whose members are not satisfied with marching in rallies or beating up an unfortunate person of color after a drunken visit to a rock concert.
+The case of Stephan E. re-focused attention on a fact that had been overlooked or downplayed for a long time: That there is a network of Nazis in Germany whose members are not satisfied with marching in rallies or, after a drunken visit to a rock concert, beating up a person of color.

 Like the National Socialist Underground (NSU) terrorist group, uncovered in 2011, Lübcke's murder showed that there are neo-Nazis all over the country who are prepared to murder their political opponents and plant bombs.
-Indeed, it has since emerged that Stephan E. and the NSU shared contacts in Hesse's far-right scene.
+It has since emerged that Stephan E. and the NSU shared contacts in Hesse's far-right scene.

-Even now, many of the threatening comments aimed at Lübcke at the time are still visible beneath the Lohfelden video on YouTube: "We should stand together and not be silenced any longer.
-The big bang will come."
-And newer ones allude darkly to the murder: "That's been dealt with."
+Even now, many of the threatening comments aimed at Lübcke at the time are still visible beneath the Lohfelden video on YouTube.
+"We should stand together and not be silenced any longer.
+The big bang will come," one comment read.
+Newer ones allude darkly to the murder: "That's been dealt with."

+There's no doubt that going viral turned the governor into a figure the far-right obsessed over.
+"That's a problem that we need to address," said Hartleb.